UKHO/docs/quality-assurance/web-accessibility.md

 Automated accessibility testing is good to find obvious errors, but it won’t find everything so you need to make sure you manually check each page before it is signed off as done.
 These manual checks need to cover all 50 of the WCAG 2.1 AA criteria.
 You can find more information regarding WCAG 2.1 in W3.org's [Quick Reference Guide](https://www.w3.org/WAI/WCAG21/quickref/).
 You can filter this guide to show the components of AA compliance.

-There is also a browser plugin called [Accessibility Insights](https://accessibilityinsights.io/) by Microsoft that does a relatively painless accessibility assessment.
+There is also a browser plugin called Accessibility Insights(see link below) by Microsoft that does a relatively painless accessibility assessment.
 It will guide you through the process and generate a HTML report at the end.

 ## Incorporating Accessibility Testing into the Definition of Done